zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

   For detailed information about the onboarding process and Eureka functionality and configuration see: <font color="red">TODO: provide link</font>

-  For instructions how to utilize other API-ML enablers types, see [Spring Boot API-ML Enabler](api-mediation-onboard-a-spring-boot-rest-api-service.md) or [Existing REST API Service - no code changes needed](api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md) (deprecated)
+  For instructions about how to utilize other API ML enablers types, see [Spring Boot API-ML Enabler](api-mediation-onboard-a-spring-boot-rest-api-service.md) or [Existing REST API Service - no code changes needed](api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md) (deprecated)

 **Onboarding your REST service to API ML**

-The following process outlines the process of onboarding your REST service:
+The following steps outline the process of onboarding your REST service.
+Each step is described in further detail in this article.

 1. [Prerequisites](#prerequisites)